Date Issued: Monday, March 17, 2025

-Due to extreme fire danger, the Chickasaw Nation Emergency Management (CNEM) issues this emergency declaration prohibiting burning for portions of the Chickasaw Nation located within:
+Due to extreme fire danger, the Chickasaw Nation Emergency Management (CNEM) issues this emergency declaration prohibiting burning for those portions of the Chickasaw Nation located within:

-• Marshall County
+• Garvin County

 This emergency declaration remains in effect until further notice.